usnistgov/ndn-dpdk/app/fwdp/README.md

 ### Per-Packet Logging

-FwFwd uses the `DEBUG` log level for per-packet logging.
+FwFwd C code uses the `DEBUG` log level for per-packet logging.
 Generally, a log line has several key-value pairs delimited by whitespace.
 Keys use "kebab-case".
 Common keys include: